madanyc/workfront-learn.en/help/guide/administrator-fundamentals/milestones/milestones-course-introduction.md

 ---
 title: Milestones&#58; Course introduction
-description:  In this video, learn how milestones can help you keep Adobe Workfront projects moving forward.
+description:  In this video, learn how milestones can help you keep projects moving forward.
 topic:
 activity: deploy
 doc-type: intro video